 The uncertainties are reported at a coverage factor of 2 (k=2, or two-standard deviation) confidence interval.
 A 2s uncertainty means there is approximately 95-percent confidence that the true concentration in the sample lies somewhere between the measured concentration minus the uncertainty, and the measured concentration plus the uncertainty.
-The word approximately is used because we realize there are additional sources of uncertainty and as of now we do not have a good way to account for these sources.
+The word approximately is used because we realize that there are additional sources of uncertainty that we do not yet have a process to estimate.